justinbeetle/pyDragonWarrior/README.md

 | Exit                         | Escape             | Select           |
 | Quick Save                   | F1                 | Menu             |

+The interact control does the following in order of precedence:
+1. Talks to an NPC if the player character is facing one
+2. Opens a chest or door if the player character is on or facing one
+3. Takes the stairs if the player character is on a staircase
+4. Searches in all other cases

-Note: Gamepad support has only been tested with an XBox One controller.
+Note: Gamepad support is based on an XBox One controller.
+Other controllers have not been tested and may have different button naming schemes.

 ## Features

-* Fully playable game
+* Fully playable game with a few deviations from Dragon Warrior.
+If you get stuck, try using a [Dragon Warrior walkthrough](https://gamefaqs.gamespot.com/nes/563408-dragon-warrior/faqs) while keeping in mind the following notable deltas from Dragon Warrior:
+  * The [controls](#Controls) are different.
+They are streamlined but clumsy and will probably be retooled at some point.
+Stairs are traversed automatically, which can be really annoying in dungeons.
-  * Unlike Dragon Warrior, weapons and armor must be manually equipped and multiple pieces can be owned
+  * Item management is different.
+Unlike Dragon Warrior, armor and weapons must be manually equipped and multiple pieces can be owned.
+Items followed by an 'E' are equipped.
+Items must be unequipped before they can be sold.
+There are no item caps on the number of herbs and keys you are carrying.
+The item menus don't support scrolling yet, so collect lots of different items at your own peril.
-  * Unlike Dragon Warrior, stairs are automatically traversed
-  * Cursed items have no implemented behavior
+  * Cursed items have no implemented behavior.
+Implementing them has never made it to the top of my TODO list because no one that knows what they were doing would equip them in the first place.
+  * Once I make the new Tiled maps using licensed art available, there will be more differences:
+    * The new maps frequently have more doors.
+Most of the new doors are not locked and can be opened without a key.
+They are visually identical to locked doors, so you'll have to try to open them to see.
+Don't wait until you have keys!
+    * In the new maps I'm coming up with new ways to hide stuff that was previously hidden by the ridiculously few tiles we could see on screen back in the 1980s.
+Be prepared.
 * Overworld encounter backgrounds are selected based on nearby terrain
-* Provides both a classic and math (default) combat mode, where the math mode is hardcoded to reinforce the learning of my fourth grader
+* Provides both a classic and math (default) combat mode, where the math mode is hardcoded to reinforce the learning of my fourth grader.
+Until I make it configurable, you can modify src/pydw/combat_encounter.py to customize the selection of problems in the add_problem_to_use_dialog method.
 * Game content is (mostly) configurable, providing a game engine capable of being repurposed to tell alternate stories

 ## Building for Distribution